What do the individual values of the CS2 skins mean? (Finish Catalog, Pattern Index, etc.)

 The meaning of the various skin attributes

-Almost every Counter Strike player has asked themselves at some point what values such as the Finish Catalog or the Finish Style mean.
-In this article, we will therefore explain exactly what the individual attributes of the skins mean, what they say about the skin and what they are important for.
+Almost every Counter-Strike player has wondered at some point what stats like the Finish Catalog or Finish Style actually mean.
+In this article, we’ll explain exactly what each of the skin’s attributes means, what they reveal about the skin, and why they’re important.

 What attributes do we mean exactly?